 Some people opt for botox to get rid of wrinkles, other people want their nose to be straighter, and some want their penis to be bigger.

 Since you’re reading this post, then chances are you fall into the latter category.

 Before you decide to call up your local surgeon and go under the knife though, it might be worthwhile doing some research on the subject first…

-To save you hours of searching the internet for answers, we’ve put together a summary of the different types of penis enlargement surgery available as well as the potential risks involved.
+To save you hours of digging around the internet for answers, I’ve put together a summary of the different types of penis enlargement surgery available as well as the potential risks involved.

 Girth Enlargement Surgery

 As its name suggests, the goal of girth enlargement surgery is to increase the girth (width) of your penis.

 This is achieved by inserting either fatty tissue, a fat graft or a silicone sleeve into your penis to ‘pad it out’.

 Each of these different insertion techniques has its own merits and drawbacks which could influence your decision of which type of surgery you want (or even if you want the surgery at all).

 This type of girth enlargement surgery involves the removal of fatty tissue from parts of your body such as the thighs, buttocks or abdominals and injecting that same tissue back into your penis.